Sales Tax Scaries 4: Nexus and Taxability

-No matter how careful your business has been with its sales tax-related activities, it is possible that you will be audited.
-A sales tax audit is a nerve-wracking prospect, and many companies do not know what they should do to make their audit successful and avoid penalties.
+No matter how careful your business has been with its tax-related activities, it is possible that you will be audited.
+A sales and use tax audit is a nerve-wracking prospect, and many companies do not know what they should do to make the process successful and avoid penalties.

 Most large corporate taxpayers are accustomed to dealing with audits on their sales tax-related activities, but smaller companies may be surprised when they receive an audit notice from their state or municipality.

-One of the more common methods of audit selection is the result of an audit of a customer.
+One of the more common causes of tax audit selection is actually customer-related audit.
 When auditors review the vendor invoices to identify sales or use tax liability, they frequently discover invoices where sales or use tax was charged incorrectly or not at all.
 These vendor invoices can be the basis for the auditor’s next sales and use tax audit with that particular vendor.

-The following eight steps should help companies of all sizes prepare their information in advance of an audit.
+The following eight steps should help companies of all sizes understand what to expect from a sales tax audit and how to be successful during the process.
 Proper preparation is key when it comes to avoiding negative consequences.

 Staying compliant with state sales tax laws is crucial.
 TaxConnex can guide you in understanding nexus requirements, determining your obligations, and managing the proper filing and payment processes to ensure ongoing compliance.